 "There was a big [transphobic] sticker in the toilets.
-I ripped it off and looked to see if it was in any of the other cubicles, and it wasn't but there were swastikas drawn on things.
-It was a bit of a double-whammy of that moment of being by myself and wondering - you know, because I don't look [...] like a Hissidic Jew [...] and people don't assume I'm LGBT when they meet me [...] am I only safe because I'm invisible?" - Focus Group Participant
+I ripped it off and looked to see if it was in any of the other cubicles, and it wasn't but there were swastikas drawn on things." - Focus Group Participant